 Eleanor of Aquitaine

 If Eleanor of Aquitaine was alive today, she would forever be on the front pages of national newspapers and magazines and no doubt constantly trending on twitter.
 For this was a woman who enjoyed incredible power, good looks and amazing wealth.
-Duchess of Aquitaine, Countess of Poitou, and ultimately Queen of France and England, Eleanor was a truly remarkable woman.
+Duchess of Aquitaine, Countess of Poitou and the only queen to sit on both the thrones of France and England, Eleanor was a truly remarkable woman.

-Eleanor of Aquitaine led her own troops on the Second Crusade, spent 15 years in prison and delivered the ransom money to ensure the release of one of her sons.
-Despite her life of extreme highs and lows, Eleanor lived into her 80s – outliving all but two of her 10 children (who included Richard the Lionheart) .
+Eleanor of Aquitaine led her own troops on the Second Crusade, (thereby defying a papal order) spent 15 years in prison and delivered the ransom money to ensure the release of one of her sons.
+Despite her life of extreme highs and lows, Eleanor lived into her 80s – outliving all but two of her 10 children (who included Richard the Lionheart).
 But before we delve deeper into the life of Eleanor of Aquitaine, let’s take a moment to set the scene…

 For those unfamiliar with the geography of France, Aquitaine lies in the south west corner – the northern part of which includes the Dordogne.
 (Close to Les Milandes there are numerous Chateaux which date back to the Middle Ages and the reign of Eleanor of Aquitaine.
 Chateau de Castelnaud and Chateau de Beynac are both well worth a visit.)